milanoid/zonky-api-test/README.md

 ## API Smoke test

-The test hit the Marketplace endoint _/loans/marketplace_ and asserts:
+The test hits the Marketplace endoint _/loans/marketplace_ and asserts:
 - HTTP status is 200 OK
 - response data is a _json_
 - the list of loans has non-zero lenght